Engineering correlated Dirac fermions and flat bands on SiC with transition-metal adatom lattices

-Although the DFT bands appear similar across the three systems, the correlated spectral functions reveal significant differences, emphasizing the critical role of band filling in determining the correlated ground state.
-For the vanadium system (central panel in Fig.~\ref{fig:dmft_akw}), we find a well-defined Mott insulating state at all temperatures, characterized by distinct Hubbard bands and a gap of $\approx\SI{1}{\eV}$.
-The gap in the spectral function is a consequence of the self-energy shown in the central panel of Fig.~\ref{fig:dmft_sigma} with a clear pole at $\omega=0$ which is characteristic for a Mott insulator.
-From the intersection of the real part of the self-energy with the yellow shaded area (determined by the bandwidth of the non-interacting dispersion) around the angle bisector we can deduce the position of the Hubbard bands.
-One might wonder if the Mott gap we find here stems from an effective lowering of the lattice symmetries protecting the Dirac cone.
-This is not the case, as neither the lattice symmetries, nor time-reversal symmetry are being broken upon entering the Mott phase.
-This is in line with recent studies on the zeros of the Green's function showing the existence of Dirac zeros in the gapped phase~\cite{Wagner2023, Blason2023,Setty2024,ivarAnom}.

-In order to characterize the Mott insulating ground state of the V lattice further, we calculated the dynamic impurity susceptibility following~\cite{Hansmann2010, Toschi2012}:
+Further, one might wonder if the Mott gap stems from an effective lowering of the lattice symmetries protecting the Dirac cone.
+This is not the case, as neither lattice nor time-reversal symmetries are broken upon entering the Mott phase, which is in line with recent studies on the zeros of the Green's function showing the existence of Dirac zeros in the gapped phase~\cite{Wagner2023, Blason2023,Setty2024,ivarAnom}.
+To characterize the Mott insulating ground state of V further, we computed the dynamic impurity susceptibility~\cite{Hansmann2010, Toschi2012}: